Skydipper/GeoPredictor/README.md

 You will  need to have [control tower](https://github.com/Skydipper/control-tower/tree/skydipper) and [geostore](https://github.com/Skydipper/Geostore) up and running.

+Don't forget to populate your `.env` file with the requirements

 run `sh geopredictor.sh develop`

 After pgadmin is up and running you can `http://0.0.0.0:16543/` to load into pg-admin.